ewhicher/matter/content/collections/case_studies/defining-a-market-leading-infotainment-experience.md

     content:
       -
         type: text
-        text: 'The launch of the new, improved system at the Paris Motor Show to rave reviews.
-An ongoing programme to continue to improve the experience across the vehicle for new use cases, including voice command and other connected applications.'
+        text: 'Combining the statistics with qualitative insights, we provided 23 critical UX and visual design recommendations to improve the experience ahead of its global launch.'
   -
     type: paragraph
+    content:
       -
+        type: text
+        text: 'The product was launched at the Paris Motor Show with positive PR reviews. ' -
     type: paragraph
+    content:
+      -
+        type: text
+        text: 'The tool is being updated and used to continue to improve the experience across the vehicle for new use cases, including voice command and other connected applications.'
+  -
+    type: paragraph
+  -
+    type: paragraph
-updated_by: 5f20d2d4-de53-416b-b95a-e8c0e1e84c3f
+updated_by: a6f8143b-8371-453c-bd79-fb7df286a1d9
-updated_at: 1676463510
+updated_at: 1677077901
 heading: 'Defining a market-leading infotainment experience'
 thumbnail: mbux1.png
-snippet: 'We worked with the Daimler R&D and UX teams to test product simulations and make recommendations to improve the experience ahead of its global launch.'
+snippet: 'Refining and improving the HMI experience ahead of a new product launch.'
 theme: 'bg-light-red text-dark-grey'
 footer_text:
   -